~/blog $ cat ue5-cpp-vs-standard-cpp.md

 void MyBlueprintEvent();

-BlueprintNativeEvent: Provides a base C++ implementation while allowing for Blueprint overrides.
+BlueprintNativeEvent: Provides a base C++ implementation while allowing Blueprint overrides.
+The C++ body goes in the generated _Implementation function.

 UFUNCTION(BlueprintNativeEvent)